 I do not believe that anyone has to re-traumatise themselves to heal.
 Some will have flashbacks or memories that return during the healing process.
 Others will want to go through the process of hypno-regression.
 I think the important thing is to come to a place in the healing process where you are able to accept the process as it is rather than trying to force anything.
 I find that whether it’s remembering or trying to forget, if I am at opposition to wherever I am in my natural healing rhythm then I am being abusive to myself.
 I need to love and care for myself while I heal, because isn’t that the whole point?

 Again, thank you for reaching out to me and sharing your questions.
-I pray that I have been able to help you along your journey.
+I hope that I have been able to help you along your journey.
 Do not hesitate to reach out if you have any additional questions.

 Warmth and light,